Toilet paper supply is no laughing matter (or is it?)

 I was offended, since most of the other DJs were men, except for the church ladies on Sunday.

-When Ed the college boy came in to work for the night shift, I weighed out the fun of mimicking the office manager with the embarrassment of saying the word “bra” -- and the fun won out.
+When Ed the college boy came in to work for the night shift, I weighed out the fun of mimicking the office manager with the embarrassment of saying the word “bra” to him-- and the fun won out.

 Little did I expect what a creative mind could make of that situation.